Israel Travel Insurance: Plans & Prices

 Travel Health Insurance Coverage

-✅ Choose a plan with at least $100,000 in Emergency Medical coverage, though frequent travelers, older adults, or those with chronic conditions should consider $250,000 or more.
-Many policies offer pre-existing condition waivers if purchased early.
+If you’re visiting Israel, we recommend policies that offer at least $100,000 in Emergency Medical coverage.
+Frequent travelers, older adults, or those with chronic conditions should consider $250,000 or more.

 Medical Evacuation Coverage and Non-Medical Evacuation Coverage

-While Israel’s cities are well-equipped, travelers venturing into the Negev Desert, Golan Heights, or near border regions may not have access to immediate advanced care.
-Medical evacuation to a hospital or even out of the country could be necessary in a serious emergency.
+While Israel’s cities are well-equipped, travelers venturing into the Negev Desert, Golan Heights, or near border regions may not have access to immediate care.
+Medical evacuations may be necessary in a serious emergency.

 Trip Cancellation and Trip Interruption Insurance

 Pilgrimages, multi-day guided tours, and packaged excursions are often booked and paid for well in advance.
-However, illness, security updates, or flight cancellations can cause major itinerary disruptions.
-In some cases, entry may be denied due to passport issues or new travel alerts.
+However, illness, travel advisory updates, or flight cancellations can cause major itinerary disruptions.

-✅ Opt for a policy with 100% Trip Cancellation reimbursement and 125%–150% Trip Interruption coverage to recover non-refundable expenses like flights, hotel stays, and prepaid tours.
+Opt for a policy that provides 100% Trip Cancellation reimbursement and 125%–150% Trip Interruption coverage to recover non-refundable expenses like flights, hotel stays, and prepaid tours.
+Be sure that the coverage limits for these cancellation benefits are high enough to cover all of your trip costs.

 Travel Delay and Missed Connection Coverage

 Due to regional security concerns, weather, or airline delays, travelers flying into Israel may experience unexpected schedule changes.
-Airports like Ben Gurion may enforce enhanced screenings or temporarily suspend flights.
+Airports like Ben Gurion may enforce enhanced screenings or temporarily suspend flights, which can also impact your flight itinerary.

 Baggage and Personal Item Protection

-Delays or lost luggage are not uncommon, particularly when flying through major hubs like Frankfurt, Istanbul, or Paris en route to Israel.
+Lost or delayed baggage is not uncommon, particularly when flying through major hubs like Frankfurt, Istanbul, or Paris en route to Israel.
 In addition, personal items can be stolen in crowded places like markets, religious sites, or public transportation.

 What Isn’t Covered by Israel Travel Insurance Plans?